SAP-samples/abap-cheat-sheets/07_String_Processing.md

 "Just a TYPE c specification without length means LENGTH 1.
 DATA char_len_one TYPE c.
+"No type and length specification: TYPE c LENGTH 1 by default DATA char_no_type_len.
 ```

 <p align="right"><a href="#top">⬆️ back to top</a></p>